 Whilst it all may seem extremely glamorous, participating in a reality television show doesn’t really pay very much (if at all) until you actually become a celebrity in your own right.
 According to Planet Radio, the families appearing on Gogglebox get £1,500 a month each, in return for 12 hours of filming.
 However, once you’ve made a name for yourself somehow and you start appearing on shows such as Strictly Come Dancing as a celebrity contestant you can expect to earn a minimum of £25,000 per episode, according to AOL.

 Even easier than getting a reality television gig, is to create your own hype through social media.

-What many people also may not see, is all the hard work and dedication that goes into building your brand.
+What many people don’t see is all the hard work and dedication that goes into building your brand.

-If you enjoy interacting on a number of social media channels, have a specific field of interest and enjoy telling stories, this might just be the fame-fixer for you.
+If you enjoy interacting on social media channels, have a specific field of interest, and like telling stories, this might just be the fame-fixer for you.

 - Decide on a niche you’d like to cover.
 If you love baking and recipe development, stick to this and don’t try to incorporate beauty products.

 - Have a content plan in place.
 Having a list of items to post on specific dates is essential, as this helps structure your time efficiently.
-Start with a weekly plan and expand to a three-monthly one as your platform/s grow/s.
+Start with a weekly plan and expand to a three-monthly one as your platform grows.

 - Don’t be shy to promote yourself.
-If you aren’t accustomed to ‘blowing your own bugle’, it’s time you got comfortable with self-promotion.
-Especially when starting out.
+Be comfortable with self-promotion, especially when starting out.
 The more you promote your work, the more people will know about you and the more followers you will gather.

 - Keep evolving.
 The online world is constantly changing and growing.
 Be sure to stay relevant by keeping track of trends.